-The stabilised layer covered by these specifications shall not be used to make good deficiencies in shape or thickness; such improvements shall be achieved before commencing these operations.
-The level tolerance of TNZ F/1 shall apply to the substrate surface.
-Any high spots that need to be removed (as directed by the engineer) shall be pre-milled.
-The substrate shall be formed to final longitudinal and transverse shape, at an appropriate level so that the nominal compacted thickness of stabilised layer is achieved to the tolerances as specified in clauses 8.2.
+The modified layer covered by these specifications shall not be used to make good deficiencies in shape or thickness; such improvements shall be achieved before commencing these operations.
+The level tolerance of TNZ F/1 shall apply to the substrate surface when constructing a sub-base and TNZ B/2 shall apply to the sub-base when constructing a basecourse with the plant mixed material.
+Any high spots that need to be removed (as directed by the engineer) shall be milled.
+The substrate shall be formed to final longitudinal and transverse shape, at an appropriate level so that the nominal compacted thickness of modified layer is achieved to the tolerances as specified in clause 8.2.